sungyoon-lee/bcp/README.md

-# My Paper Title
+# Lipschitz-Certifiable Training with a Tight Outer Bound

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of Lipschitz-Certifiable Training with a Tight Outer Bound.

 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials